timescale/docs/getting-started/run-queries-from-console.md

 ---
 title: Run your queries from Timescale Console
-excerpt: Use data mode or SQL editor to run SQL queries, create charts and dashboards, and collaborate with teammates.
+excerpt: Use the data mode or SQL editor to run SQL queries, create charts and dashboards, and collaborate with teammates.
 keywords: [popsql, sql editor, chart, dashboard]
 layout_components: [next_prev_large]
 content_group: Getting started